florideanstarch/pkp/README.md

 Now you can:
 - Check the page locally: `npx quartz build --serve`, or
-- Publish it Github Pages: `npx quartz sync`
+- Publish it on Github Pages: `npx quartz sync`

 A `deploy.yml` rests in the `.github/workflows/` directory.
 This is has all the configuration for Github Pages.